It is time to Mow Electric!

 In addition to mowers manufacturers are providing a wide variety of other electric lawn equipment.
 Please visit the manufacturers' website to find out more details about all of their models.
 These lists are brought to you by the American Lung Association of Minnesota.
 You can download the lists in PDF format by clicking the buttons on the picture on the right.

-Here is a quick list of benefits that electric mowers offer over the old gas mower technology:
+Here is a quick list of benefits that electric offer over the traditional combustion engine technology:

 Less energy use